SoftUni-Internal/interactive-content/EN/08-Final-Exam/02-Problem-02.md

 Printing the console depends on the results:

-- If George has improved the record we print
+- If George has improved the record we print: `Yes!
-`Yes!
 The new record is { eorge's time} seconds.`

-- If it has NOT improved the record we print:
+- If it has NOT improved the record we print: `No!
-`No!
 He was {time need} seconds slower.`

 The result must be **formatted** to the second digit after the decimal point